High Resolution and High-Speed Live Optical Flow Velocimetry: Synthetic image generation

 \subsection{Homogeneous Isotropic Turbulence}

-To evaluate the OFV with a more complex flow, with a wide variety of velocity gradients at different scales at the same time, we used 199 snapshots from the Homogeneous Isotropic Turbulence (HIT) dataset of the Polytechnic University of Madrid \cite{Cardesa2017TheTC}.
-The dataset comprises snapshots in a cube on a $1024^3$ grid at $Re_\lambda=315$ with maximum resolution $k\eta=2$.
-From each instantaneous 3D velocity field, the in-plane velocity components ($u,v$) were extracted in the mid $z$ plane of the data cube.
-For simplicity, we treat the units as px/frame, since the extracted fields are expressed on a pixel grid.
-Figure~\ref{fig:datacube} indicates the selected plane in the volume, while Fig.~\ref{fig:DNS_fields} shows an example of the DNS 2D instantaneous velocity fields in the selected plane.
+To evaluate OFV with a more complex flow, with a wide variety of displacement gradients at different scales at the same time, we used 199 snapshots from the Homogeneous Isotropic Turbulence (HIT) dataset of the Polytechnic University of Madrid \cite{Cardesa2017TheTC}.
+The dataset comprises instantaneous velocity fields in a cube on a $1024^3$ grid at $Re_\lambda=315$ with a maximum resolution $k\eta=2$.
+From each instantaneous 3D displacement field, the displacement components in the plane ($u,v$) were extracted in the median plane $z$ of the data cube.
+For the sake of simplicity, we consider the units to be pixels per image, since the extracted fields are expressed on a grid of pixels.
+Figure~\ref{fig:datacube} indicates the selected plane in the volume, while Fig.~\ref{fig:DNS_fields} shows an example of the 2D DNS instantaneous displacement fields in the selected plane.
 It clearly displays rich small-scale structures and sharp gradients all over the selected plane, typical from a turbulent flow.\\

-An in-house synthetic particle image generator was developed to create images from the DNS displacement fields.
-Briefly, particles are placed at random positions in the $1024\times1024~px^2$ images and then shifted using the DNS velocity fields as per-pixel displacement vectors.
-Particles are rendered as Gaussian blobs whose size is set by the full width at half maximum (FWHM) of a Gaussian with standard deviation $\sigma$, related by
+In the absence of open-source software to generate pairs of synthetic particle images from existing displacement fields, a synthetic particle image generator was developed in--house to create images from displacement fields derived from the DNS.
+Specifically, particles are randomly placed within $1024\times1024$ px images and then displaced using the DNS displacement fields, which serve as displacement vectors per pixel.
+The particles are represented as Gaussian blobs whose size is defined by the full width at half maximum (FWHM) of a Gaussian with a standard deviation $\sigma$.
+These two parameters are related by the following equation:

 Here, $\sigma$ is varied to control the particle size.
-To avoid complications from random out-of-plane positioning in such a complex flow, particles are rendered in a 2D plane.
+Particles are initialized in a finite measurement volume with random depth coordinate $z$ and rendered into a 2D plane.

-To study the effect of particle density and diameter, we varied $\sigma$ from $1$ to $5$ (effective diameters $\approx 2.4$ to $\approx 11.8$~px) and the total particle count from $5{,}000$ to $125{,}000$ per image.
-Figure~\ref{fig:particle_images_HIT} shows $100\times100~px^2$ sub-samples that illustrate how both the number and size of particles alter the image texture.
+To study the effect of the concentration of particles and of their diameter, we varied $\sigma$ from $1$ to $5$ (effective diameters $\approx 2.4$ to $\approx 11.8$~px) and the total particle count from $5{,}000$ to $125{,}000$ per image.
+Figure~\ref{fig:particle_images_HIT} shows $100\times100$ px sub--samples that illustrate how both the number and size of particles alter the image texture.